 Tab Description Dashboard Network charts provide client count and radio channel data.
 Use this information to determine network traffic associated with the AP and channel statistics.
 Sites Sites that include this AP.
 Click the site to show details.
 Networks List of network services associated with the device.
 Click a network to show network details.
+VLANs Details about AP Tunnel status for the selected AP and VXLAN information related to MTU packet size.
+For more information, see AP Tunnel Information on page 69.
+Note: Supported on AP3xx, AP4xx, and AP5xx models.
+Roles List of Roles associated with the device group, of which this device is a member.
 Clients List of clients associated with the AP.
-Add or remove clients from black and white lists.
-Troubleshooting Offers packet capture at the AP and remote console access to the AP.
-Smart RF View widgets that show information about the following: Mitigation Occupancy and neighbor channels Peer AP visibility.
+Add or remove clients from Allow and Deny lists.
+Troubleshooting Offers packet capture at the AP, remote console access to the AP, and Smart Poll reporting.

-Table 13: Tabs on the AP Details Screen ----------- ------ ---- ----- ---- --------- --------
+Table 14: Tak os on the AP Details Screen --------------- -------------- -----------------------